Non-monetary fair scheduling---a cooperative game theory approach: Experimental evaluation of the algorithms

-\textbf{\textsc{Rand}} is Algorithm~\ref{alg:fairAlgUnitSize} used as a heuristic for workloads with jobs having different sizes.
+\textbf{\textsc{Rand}}.
+We used Algorithm~\textsc{Rand} from Figure~\ref{alg:fairAlgUnitSize} as a heuristic for workloads with jobs having different sizes.
 We verify two versions of the algorithm with $N=15$ and $N=75$ random subcoalitions.

-\textbf{\textsc{DirectContr}} keeps for each organization its utility $\psi_{sp}$ (calculated in the same way as in Algorithm~\ref{alg:fairAlgUnitSize}) and its approximate contribution $\tilde{\phi}$.
-The approximate contribution of each organization is estimated directly (without considering any subcoalitions) by the following heuristic.
-In each time moment $t$ we consider the machines in a random order and assign waiting jobs to free machines.
-The job that is started on machine $m$ increases the contribution $\tilde{\phi}$ of the owner of $m$ by the utility of this job.
-The waiting jobs are assigned to the machines in the order of decreasing differences $(\tilde{\phi} - \psi)$ of the issuing organizations (similarly to Algorithm~\ref{alg:fairAlgUnitSize}).
-The pseudo code of this algorithm is presented in Algorithm~\ref{alg:simpleHeuristic}.
+\textbf{\textsc{DirectContr}} (the pseudo-code of the algorithm is given in Figure~\ref{alg:simpleHeuristic}).
+The algorithm keeps for each organization $O$ its utility $\psi_{sp}[O]$ and its estimated contribution $\phi[O]$.
+The estimate of the contribution of each organization is assessed directly (without considering any subcoalitions) by the following heuristic.
+On each scheduling event $t$ we consider the processors in a random order and assign waiting jobs to free processors.
+The job that is started on processor $m$ increases the contribution $\tilde{\phi}$ of the owner of $m$ by the utility of this job.

+In the pseudo code, $\mathrm{finUt}[O]$ denotes the number of the unit-size parts of the jobs of the organization $O$ that are completed before $t_{prev}$.
+From Equation~\ref{def::fairMetric} we know that the utility in time $t$ of the unit-size parts of the jobs of the organization $O$ that are completed before $t_{prev}$ is greater by $(t - t_{prev})\mathrm{finUt}[O]$ than this utility in time $t_{prev}$ (line~\ref{algline::line1}); the utility of the unit-size parts of the job completed between $t_{prev}$ and $t$ is equal to $\sum_{i = 1}^{t-t_{prev}}i = \frac{1}{2}(t-t_{prev})(t-t_{prev}+1)$ (line~\ref{algline::line3}).
+Similarly, $\mathrm{finCon}[O]$ denotes the number of the completed unit-size parts of the jobs processed on the processors of the organization $O$.
+The algorithm updates the utilities and the estimates of the contributions.
+The waiting jobs are assigned to the processors in the order of decreasing differences $(\phi - \psi)$ of the issuing organizations (similarly to \textsc{Ref}).

-\textbf{\textsc{RoundRobin}} cycles through the list of organizations to determine the job to be started.
+\textbf{\textsc{RoundRobin}}.
+The algorithm cycles through the list of organizations to determine the job to be started.